 Course Requirements Checklist

-The student will participate in five Discussion Board forums.
-A forum consists of an initial thread and two replies to other students’ threads applying a biblical worldview as appropriate.
-Each initial thread for a forum question should contain a minimum of 400-500 words and each reply should be at least 200 words.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in five Discussions.
+A discussion consists of an initial thread and two replies to other students’ threads, applying a biblical worldview as appropriate.
+Each initial thread for a discussion should contain a minimum of 400-500 words and each reply should be at least 200 words.
 This promotes writing that is thorough, yet concise enough to permit classmates to read all the posts.
 Attention to good grammar and spelling is imperative, and appropriate references should be made in APA format.
 First person writing is allowed in the posts.
-The initial threads are due by 11:59 p.m.
-(ET) on Wednesday of Modules/Weeks 1, 2, 4, 5, and 6.
-The two replies are due by 11:59 p.m.
-(ET) on Sunday of Modules/Weeks 1, 2, 4, 5, and 6 respectively.

 After reading Dustin et al.’s book, Stewards of Access/Custodians of Choice, the student will write a five-page paper on the information in the book.
 The student will summarize the book in the first third of the paper.
 In the second third of the paper, the student will critique and evaluate the book.
 In the final section, the student will apply the book to himself/herself and/or his/her situation.
 Appropriate sub-headings and APA formatting should be used.
-The Reading Report must be submitted through SafeAssign by 11:59 p.m.
-(ET) on Sunday of Module/Week 3.
+The Reading Report must be submitted through Turnitin.

-Each student will be required to compose a personal philosophy paper (between 10 to 15 pages).
+The student will be required to compose a personal philosophy paper (between 10 to 15 pages).
 This is arguably the most important paper the student will write; however, this is not expected to be a finished product that will never change.
 The student should draw from all of his/her readings and classes during the semester and from his/her personal experience using this paper to articulate personal outdoor adventure philosophy.
 The student should consider the significance of natural and protected areas from personal, cultural, ecological, ethical, political and/or economic perspectives.
-The Research Paper should address the role of wilderness in the student’s personal life and the value of wilderness to society and ecological systems.
+The Final Paper should address the role of wilderness in the student’s personal life and the value of wilderness to society and ecological systems.
 The student should discuss how he/she thinks adventure sports and outdoor recreation should be managed in light of his/her personal convictions and biblical worldview.
 A minimum of 10 peer-reviewed articles must be used to support ideas; citations must follow APA format.
 The paper should have a title page, abstract, and reference page (not included in total page count); all content should be formatted in APA style.
-The Research Paper must be submitted through SafeAssign by 11:59 p.m.
-(ET) on Friday of Module/Week 8.

-A comprehensive open-book/open-notes final exam will be utilized to measure the student’s ability to recall, analyze, and apply the concepts covered in the course.
+A comprehensive open-book/open-notes final quiz will be utilized to measure the student’s ability to recall, analyze, and apply the concepts covered in the course.
 The student will answer four essay questions from the questions provided; each answer must be a minimum of one page and cite two peer-reviewed sources.
-The final exam’s answers must be submitted through SafeAssign by 11:59 p.m.
-(ET) on Sunday of Module/Week 7.